CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Linear Data Structures.md

 }
 ```

 If we want to have the `List` class access `Node` fields, make `Node` an inner class inside the `List` class so that they can access each other's private fields.
+It's probably best to make it a `private static` inner class as well.

 ### Linked List Insertion